Natalie Casey: Television

 In January 1996, Casey began playing Carol Groves on the Channel 4 soap opera Hollyoaks, in which she remained for over five years.

 In 2001, she joined the cast of Two Pints of Lager and a Packet of Crisps, playing Donna Henshaw alongside her Hollyoaks co-star Will Mellor.
 Casey and Mellor were the only two original main characters to appear in all nine series.
 The final episode was broadcast on 24 May 2011.

 Casey has also presented and narrated numerous shows such as Dinner Date from 2014.
-She co-presented Big Brother's Little Brother in 2001 with Dermot O' Leary.
+She appeared as a guest co-presenter of The Big Breakfast in January 2001 during Guest Presenter Week with Terri Dwyer.
+She co-presented Big Brother's Little Brother in 2001 with Dermot O'Leary.

 Theatre

 In summer 2007, Casey played Serena Katz in a hit run of the musical Fame at the Shaftesbury Theatre in London.
 In February 2008, she began playing the role Julia in the pre-West End UK tour of The Wedding Singer.
 Her other stage credits include The Vagina Monologues (Palace Theatre, Manchester), Hobson's Choice (Watermill Theatre opposite her sister Anna-Jane Casey), Flint Street Nativity (Liverpool Playhouse), Well at the Trafalgar Studios and the Apollo Theatre, opposite Sarah Miles and Ado Annie in Oklahoma! at the Chichester Festival Theatre.
-She took over from Denise Van Outen in Legally Blonde at The Savoy Theatre as Paulette from 26 April 2011.
-In March 2012, she played Angela in the revival of Mike Leigh's Abigail's Party at the Menier Chocolate Factory, later transferring to Wyndhams Theatre, London.
+She took over from Denise van Outen in Legally Blonde at The Savoy Theatre as Paulette from 26 April 2011.
+In March 2012, she played Angela in the revival of Mike Leigh's Abigail's Party at the Menier Chocolate Factory, later transferring to Wyndham's Theatre, London.

 On 29 June 2012, it was confirmed that Casey would play the role of Judy Bernly in the first UK tour production of the Broadway musical 9 to 5.
 The tour began at the Manchester Opera House on 12 October 2012.
 She appeared in the UK tour production of 9 to 5.
-She appeared in Sex and the Three Day Week from 2014 to 2015, Moving Stories in 2016 and 2017, Things I Know to be True in 2016 and Stepping Out in 2017.
+She appeared in Sex and the Three Day Week from 2014 to 2015, Moving Stories in 2016 and 2017, Things I Know to Be True in 2016 and Stepping Out in 2017.